-For use in Canada, design values are assigned to the FJ-MGL grades shown in Table 1 of this Standard by the CSA Technical Committee on Engineering Design in Wood and are published in the current edition of CSA O86.
+For use in Canada, design values are assigned to the FJ-MGL grades shown in Table 1 of this Standard by the CSA Technical Committee on Engineering Design in Wood and are published in CSA O86.

 For use in the U.S., design values for the FJ-MGL grades shown in Table 1 of this Standard are published in the NLGA Standard Grading Rules (Para.
-910).
+910) and in the American Wood Council (AWC) National Design Specification (NDS) Supplement.